Distribution-Calibrated Inference Time Compute for Thinking LLM-as-a-Judge: Distribution-Calibrated Inference-Time Sample Aggregation

 \section{Distribution-Calibrated Inference-Time Sample Aggregation}

-\paragraph{Setting.} Given a prompt $x$ and a pair of responses $(t_1,t_2)$, our autorater queries a Thinking LLM $n$ times to obtain independent reasoning–rating tuples $\{(z_j,r_j)\}_{j=1}^n$, where $z_j$ is a thinking trace and $r_j\in\{-1,0,+1\}$ is a discrete vote ($+1$: $t_1\succ t_2$, $-1$: $t_2\succ t_1$, $0$: tie).
+\paragraph{Setting.} Given a prompt $x$ and a pair of responses $(A,B)$, our autorater queries a Thinking LLM $n$ times to obtain independent reasoning–rating tuples $\{(z_j,r_j)\}_{j=1}^n$, where $z_j$ is a thinking trace and $r_j\in\{-1,0,+1\}$ is a discrete vote ($+1$: $A\succ B$, $-1$: $B\succ A$, $0$: $A\sim B$).
 Empirically, once a thinking trace $z_j$ is produced, the conditional distribution $p(r_j\mid z_j,\cdot)$ is sharply peaked \citep{wang2025improvingllmasajudgeinferencejudgment}.
 In addition, we do not see a high variation in the normalized probability of the thinking traces.
 We therefore find that log-likelihood reweighting adds little signal in practice.
 Instead, we operate directly on the vote counts, which preserve the strength of evidence in the sample distribution.
-Let

-and equivalently $\mathbf{n}=(c^+,c^0,c^-)$.
+Let $c^+=\bigl|\{j: r_j=+1\}\bigr|,\;\; c^-=\bigl|\{j: r_j=-1\}\bigr|,\;\; c^0=\bigl|\{j: r_j=0\}\bigr|,\;\; n=c^++c^-+c^0,$ and equivalently $\mathbf{n}=(c^+,c^0,c^-)$.
 While majority vote (the mode of $\mathbf{n}$) is common, it is statistically suboptimal: it is highly sensitive to sampling noise and ignores evidential strength (e.g., it cannot distinguish $5$–to–$4$ from $9$–to–$0$).
 We instead aggregate via a parametric model that consumes the full count distribution and is aligned to our evaluation metric.

-\paragraph{Evaluation Metric.} Let $y^\star\in\{-1,0,+1\}$ denote the ground truth and $\hat y$ the aggregator’s decision.
+\paragraph{Evaluation Metric.} For a dataset of $N$ items, let $y_i^\star \in \{-1, 0, +1\}$ denote the ground truth and $\hat y_i$ the aggregator’s decision.
 We evaluate with mean absolute error (MAE):

 This ordinally-aware metric is well-suited for the ordered label set $\{-1, 0, +1\}$.
 Unlike standard accuracy, which treats all misclassifications uniformly, MAE scales penalties by severity: it penalizes complete preference reversals (error of magnitude 2) more heavily than tie-related disagreements (error of magnitude 1), thereby preserving the semantic hierarchy of the preference scale.